mikelyas/MultithreadedMatrix/README.md

 - Each thread takes a specific number of rows from the first matrix.
 - It multiplies these rows with all the columns from the second matrix.

+## Matrix Addition and Substraction Implementations

+Each thread is responsible for a number of rows to add or substract.

 ## Getting Started